rafaqz/Rasters.jl/docs/src/tutorials/array_operations.md

 ## Setup

-In a script or notebook, install the packages used in this tutorial:
+Install the packages used in this tutorial:

 ````julia
 using Pkg